 - In this life and the next, all doors of goodness will be opened for you.“Whenever a group of people assembles in one of the Houses of Allah (Mosques), reciting the Book of Allah and studying it, tranquility descends upon them, Mercy covers them, angels surround them and Allah makes a mention of them among those who are with Him” (Muslim)

-- You will receive a great reward from Allah for memorizing the Holy Quran, and there is a good deed associated with each letter of the Quran, and a good deed receives a tenfold reward, which Allah doubles for whom He wills.“Whoever recites a letter of the Book of Allah will be credited with a good deed and a good deed is multiplied into ten.
+- You will receive a great reward from Allah for memorizing the Holy Quran, and there is a good deed associated with each letter of the Quran, and a good deed receives a tenfold reward, which Allah doubles for whom He wills.“Whoever recites a letter from the Book of Allah will be credited with a good deed and a good deed is multiplied into ten.
 I do not say that [the word:] “Alif Lam Meem” is counted as one letter.
 Rather, Alif is one letter, Lam is one letter and Meem is one letter” (At-Tirmidhi)

 - You would also gain a great deal of religious awareness that can fill your heart as a result of the Quran’s explanation of many religious topics.“A person who has nothing of the Qur’an in his heart is like a ruined house” (At-Tirmidhi)